-Berkeley Heights, with its “small-town charm,” is located in Union County, New Jersey, with a population of approximately 13,000.
-Nestled in the Watchung Mountains, with Morris County to the North and Somerset County to the West and South, Berkeley Heights is a community of comfortable homes and quiet tree lined streets, which provides the ideal setting for enjoying life.
+Berkeley Heights is located in Union County, New Jersey, with a population of approximately 13,000.
+Nestled in the Watchung Mountains, with Morris County to the North and Somerset County to the West and South.

 Berkeley Heights has a robust history.
 The Lenape Native Americans inhabited the area dating back to 1524.
 The earliest construction began in the area currently known as the Watchung Reservation.
 The first European settlers arrived in the area in the mid to late 17th century, and purchased the land from the Lenape Native Americans, and it quickly became an agricultural community.
 During the late 18th century, many residents went off to fight for freedom in the American Revolution.
 Many battles took place in and around the area.

-In the late 18th century, a regional government was formed, which established Springfield Township.
-Growth continued in the area, with saw mills and sarsaparilla manufacturers, and by the early 19th century Springfield Township divided into Springfield Township and New Providence Township, which included the areas known today as Summit, New Providence, and Berkeley Heights.
+In the late 18th century, a regional government was formed, creating Springfield Township.
+Growth continued in the area, with saw mills and sarsaparilla manufacturers.
+By the early 19th century Springfield Township divided into Springfield Township and New Providence Township.
+New Providence Township included the areas known today as Summit, New Providence, and Berkeley Heights.
 In the late 19th century, the New Jersey Legislature made it economically advantageous for the large regional governments to split up into smaller locally governed communities.
-In March of 1869, Summit Township (City of Summit) seceded from New Providence Township, then in March of 1899, the Borough of New Providence seceded from the Township of New Providence.
-Two local communities having the same name was confusing to other municipalities, and in 1952 New Providence Township voted to change their name to Berkeley Heights Township.
+In March of 1869, Summit Township (City of Summit) seceded from New Providence Township.
+Several years later in March of 1899, the Borough of New Providence seceded from the Township of New Providence.
+Having two local communities with the same name became very confusing to other municipalities, and in 1952 New Providence Township voted to change their name to Berkeley Heights Township.

 Residents enjoy spacious parks and outstanding recreational programs for all ages.
 Having an ideal location, Berkeley Heights is located within one hour from the mountains, the shore or New York City.
-It is also located within 20 miles of Newark Liberty International Airport, and has easy commuting by train or bus to New York City for work or play.
-Berkeley Heights also provides access to other locations by nearby major highways.
+It is also located within 20 miles of Newark Liberty International Airport, and has easy commuting by car, train or bus to New York City for work or recreation.